Skip to main content

 manager.addServer(new MCPStdioClient({ command: "npx", args: ["-y", "my-server"] }));

-// Must connect before use
+// 2.
+Connect before any use

 await manager.connect();